crayon/terraform-azurerm-synapse/README.md

-# template-terraform-modules
+# terraform-azurerm-synapse

-Template for Terraform modules
+Module for Azure Synapse Analytics.
+Currently a work in progress, documentation and examples is under development.